 Camp Farwell is a summer community for its campers and staff.
-Each person is respected for her individuality and our differences are celebrated.
+Each person is respected for their individuality and our differences are celebrated.
 To maintain this warm and nurturing environment we have some basic rules and guidelines for our campers to follow.
 You will find them listed below.
-Please read them with your camper and then check the box and digitally sign this form.
+Please read them with your camper

-- 1. Use or possession of alcohol, tobacco, illegal drugs or other controlled substances are prohibited at all times during the camp season.
-Violation of this policy will result in being sent home immediately without a refund. - 2.
-Physical violence, verbal abuse, and intimidation are inappropriate and not permitted (no bullying).
-"Mean girl" behavior such as belittling others for the way they look, dress, act or speak should be replaced with tolerance, goodwill and generosity.
-At Farwell we want to learn about and celebrate our differences. - 3.
-Campers may not leave camp property without a staff person.
-Violation of this policy will result in being sent home immediately without a refund. - 4.
-Any form of vandalism, including graffiti, is inappropriate and not tolerated.
-Camper families may be charged for any repairs or refurbishment needed. - 5.
-Sexual harassment and intimidation, whether verbal or physical, are not permitted. - 6.
-Displays of racial, sexual or religious discrimination are not permitted. - 7.
-Valuables (travelers checks, passports, plane tickets, cash, etc.) must be kept in the camp office.
-Camp Farwell will not be responsible for any lost or damaged personal property kept in your possession. - 8.
-Waterfront rules must be understood and followed by everyone.
-For safety reasons non-swimmers (and those we evaluate as weak swimmers) must take swimming lessons. - 9.
-The horse and barn rules must be understood and followed by everyone. - 10.
-Open flames of any kind are not permitted unless under the direct supervision of a staff member.
-Violation of this policy will result in being sent home immediately without a refund. - 11.
-All medication (prescription or non-prescription) must be kept in the Wellness Center at all times.
-Exceptions can be made for inhalers and epi-pens if needed. - 12.
-No food, beverage, candy or gum is to be brought into camp or received via any means other than from Camp Farwell.
-No food, beverage, candy or gum is permitted in the cabin area. - 13.
-Campers are expected to be in their designated activity at the proper times. - 14.
-Cell phones, digital cameras and internet devices are not permitted. - 15.
+1. Use or possession of alcohol, tobacco, illegal drugs or other controlled substances is prohibited at all times during the camp season.
+Violation of this policy will result in being sent home immediately without a refund.

+2. Physical violence, verbal abuse, and intimidation are inappropriate and not permitted (no bullying).
+Relational Aggression such as belittling others for the way they look, dress, act or speak should be replaced with tolerance, goodwill and generosity.
+At Farwell we want to learn about and celebrate our differences.

+3. Campers may not leave camp property without a staff person.
+Violation of this policy will result in being sent home immediately without a refund.

+4. Any form of vandalism, including graffiti, is inappropriate and not tolerated.
+Camper families may be charged for any repairs or refurbishment needed.

+5. Sexual harassment and intimidation, whether verbal or physical, are not permitted.

+6. Displays of racial, sexual or religious discrimination are not permitted.

+7. Valuables (phones, passports, cash, etc.) must be kept in the camp office.
+Camp Farwell will not be responsible for any lost or damaged personal property kept in your possession.

+8. Waterfront rules must be understood and followed by everyone.
+For safety reasons non-swimmers (and those we evaluate as weak swimmers) must take swimming lessons.

+9. The horse and barn rules must be understood and followed by everyone.

+10. Open flames of any kind are not permitted unless under the direct supervision of a staff member.
+Violation of this policy will result in being sent home immediately without a refund.

+11. All medication (prescription or non-prescription) must be kept in the Wellness Center at all times.
+Exceptions can be made for inhalers and epi-pens if needed.

+12. No food, beverage, candy or gum is to be brought into camp or received via any means other than from Camp Farwell.
+No food, beverage, candy or gum is permitted in the cabin area.

+13. Campers are expected to be in their designated activity at the proper times.

+- 14. Cell phones, digital cameras and internet devices are not permitted. - 15.
 Campers are not permitted to bring pets, vehicles or weapons of any kind.